 The ingredients are few, but that’s all this cookie needs!
 I love how simple they are to make, and it doesn’t take long at all to whip up a batch.
 Do you have a tradition for the first day it snows?
-How fun would it be to make these?
-My kids love helping with these cookies, and I think the powdered sugar.
+How fun would it be to make these cookies?
+My kids love helping with them–rolling and dipping in the powdered sugar.
 It’s a great cookie recipe to make with your kids or other family members on a baking day.

-The powdered sugar dusting makes them a pretty cookie, and they’re perfectly perfect on any Christmas plate, treat plates, a cookie exchange, or neighbor gifts.
+The powdered sugar dusting makes them such a pretty cookie, and they’re perfectly perfect on any Christmas plate, treat plates, a cookie exchange, or neighbor gifts.
 Set them out for guests, bring them to a party, wrap them up for friends or teachers, or enjoy them in your own home…they’ll be a hit no matter where you serve them.
 They’re on our holiday baking day list, and hands down, they’re a favorite at our house.
 They will literally melt in your mouth, and the powdery outside makes them look just like snowballs.

-These cookies are my childhood…I LOVE them, and I think you will too!
+These cookies are my childhood…I LOVE them, and I’m excited for you to make them.